hasibr/dotfiles/README.md

 ## Prerequisites

-Update the shell entry with your username (`echo $USERNAME` to print your username).
+In the Alacritty terminal config, update the shell process to use the login process with your username as the second arg (`echo $USERNAME` to print your username).

+`alacritty/config/alacritty.yml`:
 ```yaml
 shell:
   # Default process for a shell on macOS should use login -fp $USERNAME and not a direct invocation of /bin/bash